commonsharp/SurvivalProject-Server/README.md

 - [ ] Change the teams in quests to 10, instead of 0.

 # List of bugs
+* When a player (I think the master) dies in symbol mode, his symbols disappear. o_o
 * When you finish a survival game, it says draw.
 Not sure if it should say that or win.
 * Possible bug - broadcast messages will get sent to other servers as well.
 So someone sending a chat message would send it to people in other servers as well.
 Need to check that.
 * When someone joins a quest that already started, the quest restarts.